ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 SAM in children (>6 months)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Since 2007, a new model of care called community-based therapetic care (CTC) or community-based management of acute malnutrition (CMAM) has been endorsed for the treatment of acute malnutrition which addresses the limitations of previous inpatient therapeutic feeding programmes.
+Patients with severe malnutrition, with good appetite and without medical complications are treated in the outpatient therapeutic programme (OTP) that provides ready-to-use therapeutic food (RUTF) and medicines to treat simple conditions.
+The food and medicines are taken home and patient attends OTP site weekly for monitoring and resupply.

+Severely malnourished persons with medical complications and/or anorexia are treated in an inpatient stabilization center (SC) where they receive standard World Health Organization (WHO)- recommended initial care until they have enough appetite and are well enough to continue with outpatient care.
+Approximately 10-15% of children in CMAM programmes require inpatient care at the stabilisation centers and the average length-of-stay at an SC is 14 days before they are transferred out to an OTP.
+[Scott_2020]_ [Tekeste_2012]_

 :underline:`2.
 Classify SAM without medical complications`

 * Bilateral pitting oedema + or ++ OR